Transition town: From Kinsale to Totnes

 In 2004, permaculture designer Rob Hopkins set his students at Kinsale Further Education College the task of applying permaculture principles to the concept of peak oil.
 The output of this student project was the ‘Kinsale Energy Descent Action Plan'.

 This looked at across-the-board creative adaptations in the realms of energy production, health, education, economy and agriculture as a "road map" to a sustainable future for the town.
 Two of his students, Louise Rooney and Catherine Dunne, developed the Transition towns concept.
-They then presented their ideas to Kinsale Town Council.
-The councilors decided to adopt the plan and work towards energy independence.
+They then presented their ideas to Kinsale Town Council, to which the councilors decided to adopt the plan and work towards energy independence.

 Hopkins moved to his hometown of Totnes, England, where he and Naresh Giangrande developed these concepts into the transition model.
-In early 2006, Transition Town Totnes was founded and became the inspiration for founding of other Transition initiatives.
+In early 2006, Transition Town Totnes was founded and became the inspiration for the founding of other Transition initiatives.

 Transition Network founded

 In early 2007, the Transition Network UK charity was co-founded by permaculture educator Rob Hopkins, Peter Lipman and Ben Brangwyn.
 Totnes based, it was initiated to support the Transition initiatives emerging around the world.
-It trains and supports people involved with the initiatives.
-It also disseminates the concepts of transition towns.
+It trains and supports people involved with the initiatives as well as disseminating the concepts of transition towns.

 2008 to present day

 In 2008, the number of communities involved in the project had increased with many localities in the process of becoming "official" Transition towns.
 This was also the year that the Transition Handbook was published.

 The initiative spread and by May 2010 there were over 400 community initiatives recognized as official Transition towns in the United Kingdom, Ireland, Canada, Australia, New Zealand, the United States, Italy and Chile.
 The term transition initiatives became common to reflect the range and type of communities involved – e.g. villages (Kinsale), neighbourhoods of cities (Portobello, Edinburgh), through council districts (Penwith) to cities and city boroughs (Brixton).

-By September 2013, there were 1130 initiatives registered (462 Official, 654 Muller) in 43 countries.
+By September 2013, there were 1130 groups registered (462 Official, 654 Muller) in 43 countries.